List of Sharpe series characters: Cornelius Killick

-Cornelius Killick appeared in the novel Sharpe's Siege by Bernard Cornwell.
+Cornelius Killick appears in the novel Sharpe's Siege.
 He hails from Marblehead, Massachusetts, and captains the American schooner Thuella.

 While transporting a cargo of French cannon for the United States Army during the War of 1812, Thuella was attacked by a British frigate, and was forced to seek refuge in the Bassin d'Arcachon, under the guns of the Teste de Buche fort.
 In exchange for supplies for repairs, Killick came under the employ of the French Intelligence Officer Major Pierre Ducos, spying on British activities further south at St Jean de Luz.
 When a force commanded by Royal Navy Captain Horace Bampfylde attacked the Teste de Buche, Killick's crew set up defenses on a nearby ridge, driving off an attack by Bampfylde's Royal Marines.
 However, a ruse by Major Richard Sharpe took the Teste de Buche by surprise, and a company of the 60th Rifles under command of Captain William Frederickson forced Killick and his men to surrender.
 Captain Bampfylde intended to hang Killick and his crew, however quick thinking on the part of Frederickson and Sharpe saved Killick and his men, and set them free on an oath of non-aggression.

 After the Royal Navy abandoned the Teste de Buche, Killick's crew worked on repairing the Thuella, all the while Sharpe and Frederickson kept a tenuous hold on the Teste de Buche with a handful of riflemen and wounded Royal Marines.
 Aware of Sharpe's situation, Killick warned of an impending French attack, and hinted about a nearby stash of oyster shells, which could be burned to make quicklime.
 Use of the quicklime allowed Sharpe's men to hold off a preliminary attack by French forces under General Calvet.
 Afterwards, Killick was summoned by General Calvet and asked to attack the British forces with the Thuella.
 Killick declined, of course, due to his non-aggression oath, but blackmail and threat of arrest from Major Ducos forced Killick to go against the oath.
 The morning of the attack, Killick's guns fired high, and Sharpe, recognizing Killick, surrendered the fort to him.
 Sharpe and his men were evacuated onto the Thuella as Calvet's forces made one final attack on the Teste de Buche.
 Killick dropped Sharpe's forces off close to British lines, and in parting, offered Sharpe plenty of brandy should he ever visit Marblehead, Massachusetts.